civicdmv/ops/.github/ISSUE_TEMPLATE/blog-post.md

 ## Checklist

-- [ ] Create a doc, add link in 'Doc' section below (add comment permissions)
+- [ ] Create a doc (make copy of post [template](https://docs.google.com/document/d/1DqO7csVLL01fI4SAee4lB2i3pWxl32OV1OJGOFUDkl0/edit?usp=sharing)), add link in 'Doc' section below (add comment permissions)
 - [ ] When ready for ready, add @lukefretwell to the issue
 - [ ] When editorial review is finalized, add to Medium, customize and submit for review
 - [ ] Once published, promote to social channels